top of page

 So how does Occam’s razor apply to web designing or websites in general?

-When it comes to a website, we have an obsession that the site should be very good looking.
 It should be pretty.
 But we fail to understand that the website should be such that people should be able to take action on it.

 Like completing a purchase or downloading a case study or sending an inquiry.
 We don’t just want them to applaud the beauty of the website and be on their way.